mikenguyen13/data_analysis/_book/20-quasi-experimental.md

 -   Ashenfelter dip

-    -   Participants are systemitcally different from nonparticipants before the treatment, leading to the question of permanent or transitory changes.
+    -   Participants are systemically different from nonparticipants before the treatment, leading to the question of permanent or transitory changes.

+-   Response to event might not be immediate (can't be observed right away in the dependent variable)

+    -   Using lagged dependent variable might be more appropriate [@blundell1998]

 **Robustness Check**